Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Ready for some serious heat?
 July in Taiwan is the hottest and sunniest month of the year.
 Be prepared to sweat, and to duck into every 7-Eleven you pass for an air-conditioned moment of respite.

 Although most Taiwanese fear the sun (“fear” is the word they really use), the Taiwanese summer is still the time when many locals get out to enjoy the sights and beaches around the country, not to mention the increase of foreign visitors in summer, so you can expect crowds in Taiwan in July, despite the heat.
-In July 2020, Taiwan will host some awesome events, including the Taitung Hot Air Balloon Festival and Penghu Fireworks Festival, provided these aren’t affected by current global travel bans.
+In July, Taiwan usually hosts some pretty awesome events, including the Taitung Hot Air Balloon Festival and Penghu Fireworks Festival.

 July is also the start of typhoon season in Taiwan.
 Usually the first typhoon of the year strikes in July, but in the last few years the first one hasn’t come until August or later, so you may still be in luck.
 I’ll cover in detail below everything you need to know about getting through your first typhoon in Taiwan.

 Whether you’re coming because summer is your only choice or because you love tropical heat, traveling Taiwan in July is surely an experience to remember.
 See here to find out what the best month of the year to visit Taiwan is, according to me 🙂 If it’s your first time coming to Taiwan, you may also want to read my this guide for planning your Taiwan trip.

 2021 Note: Taiwan is not currently open to international tourists.
 I will update this space with all the relevant information if that changes leading up to July 2021.

 - March in Taiwan

 - June in Taiwna

 - August in Taiwan

 - December in Taiwan